mbusb/mbusb.github.io/page_guide.md

  <div style="text-align:center"><img src ="../img/remove-distro.png" /></div>

-* Select disto from the list and click `Uninstall Distro`.
+* Select distro from the list and click `Uninstall Distro`.

 * You will be notified after successful uninstallation.